 The Online Master of Library and Information Studies program is accredited by the American Library Association, and allows students to pursue a course-based degree completely online.
 The program is a ★39 program (13 courses) and students have 6 years to complete this program.
 Courses are available in three terms: Fall (Sept-Dec), Winter (Jan-April) and Spring (May-July).
-The program may be completed on a part-time basis only.
+The program is completed on a part-time basis only.
 Two courses per term is the maximum a student can take in this program--for a total of 6 courses per calendar year.
 This is a completely online program--students are not required to come to campus.

 Online courses are offered asynchronously (there are no scheduled class meeting times).
 Students are expected to be online everyday, work independently as well as collaboratively in small groups and be willing to learn new technologies.